 When you ask your photographer what their priorities are, you’re going to get a better idea of what type of photos you’re going to get.
 If they say they focus on capturing vogue-like photos, you’re going to get a lot of posed images.
 Other photographers may say they love capturing the little things, you can expect lots of detail shots and candid photos.

-This may not be the most important question to ask but it’s one of my favorites.
+This question is one of my favorites.
 You can really understand your photographer’s style and you can start imaging what your photos look like.

-Some photographers only give a certain amount of photos which is OKAY.
+Some photographers only give a certain amount of photos which is okay.
 Hearing that a photographer will only give out 30, 100, or whatever, often makes brides and grooms back out.
 Trust me, quantity isn’t quality.
-Typically, photographers will let you choose which ones you want to keep.
+Some photographers will let you choose which ones you want to keep (which is a great follow-up question).
 If you see any others you want, you can purchase them individually.
-This is my preferred way to shoot.
-Normally – although they’re all great images – my clients find that there’s a select number of photos they really love and really want.
-And those are the ones they get.
+For many there’s a select number of photos they really love and really want and those are the ones they get.

 Annnnd that’s it!
 If you’re looking for more questions to ask, I recommend reading Lin and Jirsa’s article.
 I hope this helps you find the right photographer.
-And if that right photographer is me, well, my contact form is down below. 😉
+And if that right photographer is me, feel free to contact me!
+I’d love to chat!